Probably isomorphic structures: Introduction

 \begin{defn} A tracial von Neumann algebra $(M, \tau)$ is \emph{tensorially indecomposable} (or \emph{tensorially prime}) if it is not isomorphic to a tensor product of two von Neumann algebras whose unit balls are not compact in the 2-norm induced by $\tau$. \end{defn}

 In case of \cstar-algebras, having a unit ball which is not compact in the operator topology is equivalent to being infinite-dimensional.
-However, by Example~\ref{Ex.Prime} below, if $M$ is a type II$_1$ tracial von Neumann algebra with diffuse center, then its ultrapower $M^{\cU}$ absorbs $\ell^\infty(\bbN)$ tensorially (our proof uses the Continuum Hypothesis, but this assumption is most likely unnecessary).
+However, by Example~\ref{Ex.Prime} below, if $M$ is a type II$_1$ tracial von Neumann algebra with diffuse center, then its ultrapower $M^{\cU}$ absorbs $\ell^\infty(\bbN)$ tensorially (our proof uses the Continuum Hypothesis, but we are under the impression, with no evidence to support it, that this assumption is unnecessary).

 Ultrapowers of II$_1$ factors, as well as the relative commutant of the hyperfinite factor $R$ in its ultrapower, $R^{\cU}\cap R'$, are tensorially prime.
 This result was first published in \cite[Theorem~4.5]{fang2006central}, using a key result coming from \cite{popa1983orthogonal}.
-A condition sufficient for primeness of a II$_1$ factor $M$ was isolated in \cite{popa2022topics} and \cite[Theorem~1.4]{hiatt2024singular}---namely that any two copies of $L^\infty[0,1]$ are unitarily equivalent---and another sufficient condition was isolated in \cite[Proposition~3.16]{gao2024conjugacy}---that any two Haar unitaries are unitarily equivalent.
+A condition sufficient for tensorial primeness of a II$_1$ factor $M$ was isolated in \cite{popa2022topics} and \cite[Theorem~1.4]{hiatt2024singular}---namely that any two copies of $L^\infty[0,1]$ are unitarily equivalent---and another sufficient condition was isolated in \cite[Proposition~3.16]{gao2024conjugacy}---that any two Haar unitaries are unitarily equivalent.
 The latter condition easily implies the former, and it is not known whether the two conditions are equivalent (see \cite[Remark~1.8]{hiatt2024singular}).
-Primeness of ultrapowers of II$_1$ factors begs the question which ultrapowers of diffuse tracial von Neumann algebras and relative commutants in such utrapowers are tensorially prime.
+Tensorial primeness of ultrapowers of II$_1$ factors begs the question which ultrapowers of diffuse tracial von Neumann algebras and relative commutants in such ultrapowers are tensorially prime.
 The following is proved after Theorem~\ref{T.CountablySaturated}.

 \begin{thm} Suppose that $M$ is an ultraproduct of tracial von Neumann algebras associated with a nonprincipal ultrafilter on $\bbN$ .
-If $M$ is not type I, then it is prime.
-Moreover, if $N$ is a \wstar-subalgebra of $M$ with separable predual, and $M\cap N'$ is not type I, then it is prime.
+If $M$ is not type I, then it is tensorially prime.
+Moreover, if $N$ is a \wstar-subalgebra of $M$ with separable predual, and $M\cap N'$ is not type I, then it is tensorially prime.

-On the other hand, if $N$ is a tracial, diffuse von Neumann algebra of type I, and~$\cU$ is a nonprincipal ultrafilter over $\bbN$, then $N^\cU$ is not prime. \end{thm}
+On the other hand, if $N$ is a tracial, diffuse von Neumann algebra of type I, and~$\cU$ is a nonprincipal ultrafilter over $\bbN$, then $N^\cU$ is not tensorially prime. \end{thm}

-\begin{coro} Suppose that $M$ is a II$_1$ factor and $\cU$ is a nonprincipal ultrafilter over $\bbN$.
+\begin{coro} Suppose that $M$ is a II$_1$ factor and $\cU$ is a nonprincipal ultrafilter over~$\bbN$.
 Then $(L^\infty[0,1]\bar\otimes M)^\cU$ is not isomorphic to $L^\infty(\Omega, \mu )\bar \otimes N$ for any type II$_1$ tracial von Neumann algebra $N$ and any probability measure space $(\Omega, \mu)$. \end{coro}

 Our proofs use set-theoretic forcing, and in fact they rely on the same analysis of names that yields Theorem \ref{T.isomorphic_randomizations}.
 Immediately upon seeing the first draft of our paper, Adrian Ioana provided a proof of Theorem~\ref{T.UltrapowerTensoriallyIndecomposable} (and therefore of Corollary~\ref{T.ultrapower}) that uses only the standard techniques from Popa's deformation and rigidity theory.
 This proof is included in the final appendix with his kind permission.